morriswong/FinQAChat/METHODOLOGY.md

 - More predictable and debuggable results
 - Lower latency for real-time responses

-**Trade-off**: May miss semantically similar but lexically different questions
+**Trade-off**: While offering predictability and lower latency, this approach may miss semantically similar but lexically different questions, which could limit the system's ability to generalize to diverse phrasing.

 ### 2. Multi-Agent vs. Single Agent